• Home

 Attorneys fees Fees awarded to the other spouse as support are not dischargeable.
 Fees the debtor owes his own attorney can be discharged.

-Priority for payment Support is paid first and in full from assets; support must be paid in full in Chapter 13.
+Priority for payment Support is paid first and in full to the extent of available assets in Chapter 7; support must be paid in full in Chapter 13.

 Trustees Chapter 7 trustee administers assets with non exempt equity.
 Chapter 13 trustee is disbursing agent for plan payments made by debtor